Overview | History | Community Service | Firearms ID | Detective Bureau | Internal Affairs | News | Contact

-The Chester Township Police Department has proudly taught the Law Enforcement Against Drugs (L.E.A.D.–formerly D.A.R.E.) program in our schools for over thirty years.
-The program is currently being taught by Det./Sgt.
-Anthony DaCunza, Cpl.
-Mike Henry and Cpl.
-Brian Gill, who serve as excellent School Resource Officers to students and staff alike.
+The Chester Police Department has proudly taught the Law Enforcement Against Drugs (L.E.A.D.–formerly D.A.R.E.) program in our schools for over thirty years.
+The program is currently being taught by Sgt.
+Ronald Totams and Ptl.
+Matthew Bohn who serve as excellent School Resource Officers to students and staff alike.
+Det.
+Douglas Shea and Cpl.
+Ryan Steckel are also L.E.A.D. trained to assist if needed in the schools.

 Beginning in September 2010 you may have noticed marked and unmarked police cars following school buses or perhaps even heard stories from your children about officers visiting them in the schools.
 This is part of a community service initiative that our Department developed to help ensure your child’s well-being and to build positive relations in our community.
 The Follow-a-Bus program entails officers checking on bus-stop safety and ensuring that any vehicle passing a stopped school bus and any suspicious circumstances in the area are addressed.
 The Cops-in-Schools program involves officers stopping by the schools, introducing themselves, and spending time with the children whether it is at lunch or recess.
 Our agency supports the tenet that positive interaction with Law Enforcement at a young age instills the belief that officers are approachable and that we are here to help and protect them; a message which we hope stays with them into their adulthood.
 The program has led to many positive interactions and has been well received by the teachers, parents and children alike.
 A School Security Initiative has also been adopted for bus arrival and dismissal times at our schools.